Shark Attack 3: Plot

 A group of divers are installing a power cable at the bottom of the Pacific Ocean, when a shark swims up and kills one of them.
 Six months later, lifeguard Ben Carpenter and his partner Esai drive out to sea to catch some lobster.
 While diving, Ben finds a broken power cable with a large shark tooth stuck in it.
 After he pulls out the tooth, he is caught by two other divers, and soon goes back to land.
 Later he posts a description of the tooth online, but he does not find a matching shark tooth on the internet.
-Cataline "Cat" Stone (who is named after a cat) gets the message, finds him and looks at the tooth.
+Cataline "Cat" Stone gets the message, finds him and looks at the tooth.
 She believes it to come from a Megalodon.

 Ben meets with his friend Chuck Rampart, who tells him he intends to take a look at the broken power cable.
 Ben tells him about the shark.
 Later, the animal kills two people who use a waterslide in the middle of the night.
 The next day Cat and her partners go out on a boat to find and tag the Megalodon, which is revealed only to be a 15 ft juvenile.
 The shark shows up and smashes into their boat.
 Davis films it while Cat hooks a camera onto the sharks dorsal fin.
 The Megalodon leaves and later kills a man who is playing frisbee on the beach with his dog.
 Ben finds the man's severed leg and informs Cat about the attack; she in turn tells him about the Megalodon, additionally saying that it's a miniature version of the beast.
 Angry that she lied to him, he leaves.

 The next day Ben, Cat, Davis and another partner go out to kill the shark, which they find out is heading toward a nearby resort.
 They manage to drive it back out to sea, where it kills several more people.
 Ben tries to get his boss, Luis Ruiz, to close the beaches.
 Ruiz says he will, and then tells Ben to kill the Megalodon.